kwaldenphd/eda-pandas/README.md

 - Mutliple tables can be concatenated row-rise or column-wise using the `.concat()` function
 - SQL-style joins can be accomplished using `.merge()`

+<blockquote>Q7: In your own words, provide a description for .concat() and .merge().
+What do these functions do?
+How are they different?</blockquote>

+<blockquote>Q8: Write sample code for both functions.
+Include code + comments.</blockquote>

+<blockquote>Q9: Describe how you are thinking about needing to use these functions for the data you plan to work with in the final project.</blockquote>

 # Renaming, Mapping, and Reindexing

 133. As a result or as part of data wrangling operations, you may need to rename columns or renumber the rows in a dataframe.